heymex/ansible-ubuntu-mgmt/BOOTSTRAP.md

 ### Bootstrap succeeds but can't connect after
 - Verify the host was added to main inventory with correct `ansible_user`
+- **Most common issue**: The private key doesn't match the public key that was installed
+  - Check which public key was installed during bootstrap (shown in output)
+  - Ensure you're using the corresponding private key
-- Check that the management user's SSH key is correct
+  - Specify the key explicitly: `ansible_ssh_private_key_file=~/.ssh/id_ed25519` in inventory
-- Test SSH manually: `ssh ansible@hostname`
+- Test SSH manually: `ssh -i ~/.ssh/id_ed25519 ansible@hostname`
+- Check SSH agent has the key: `ssh-add -l` (if using SSH agent)
+- Verify the key file exists and has correct permissions: `ls -la ~/.ssh/id_ed25519`

 ## Advanced Options